diumenge, 3 de novembre del 2024

 Not a well-documented carefully-written piece, but a stream of personal thoughts, written in frustration, rage and impotence at what we've seen this week.

 Tuesday's (29/10/2024) rainfall and flash floods in the Valencia region were horrendous.
-But foreseen; with accurate data and warnings from the weather service published throughout the day.
+But foreseen; with accurate data and warnings from the weather service published and broadcast on TV/radio throughout the day.
 Knowing how much water had fallen in the mountains upstream, they had a very close idea of how much water would flow through the (normally dry) ravines that towns have been built around and what height the water would reach as it raged through streets and homes.
 By mid-afternoon/early evening they knew it was going to be a nightmare and called for immediate action.
+All this data and warnings were passed on to the local authorities who have to decide what action to take.

-Local authorities (the Valencian autonomous government) failed to act; they failed to emit a warning from the government in time for people to go home or stay indoors which would have allowed/forced shops and factories to close, and people to realize the seriousness of what was about to happen in a question of hours.
+However, the local authorities (the Valencian autonomous government) failed to act in time; they failed to emit the official warning from the government (the most efficient system sends an audible alarm and message to all mobile phones in the area) in time for people to go home or stay indoors which would have allowed/forced shops and factories to close, and people to realize the seriousness of what was about to happen in a question of hours.
 They sent the warning too late, losing valuable hours, when the floods had already hit most places and most of the victims had probably already been washed away or were trapped in places where they had little chance of survival.
 Yes, this level of rainfall and flooding surely meant chaos and deaths whatever, but on what scale?
 Perhaps, with the correct warnings and emergency measures that 21st century technology and up-to-the-minute scientific data offer, we could have been looking at a dozen dead if we compare to similar cases around Europe?
 Who knows.
-Now, we're looking at least two hundred according to the latest update (Saturday 2 Nov)..
+Now, we're looking at least two hundred according to the latest update (Saturday 2 Nov).
+If they had sent the warning mid-afternoon or even an hour or two earlier than it was broadcast, there would still have been enormous flood damage but many, many lives would have been saved as people got to safety in time.

 Throughout the night Tues-Wed, the scale of the catastrophe was becoming clear even for those of us just following social media.
 Hundreds of cries for help from people trapped, injured, up trees, on car roofs, with the water (and bodies) raging past, people who'd been unable to hold on to their loved ones, people trapped in underground areas filling up with water and so on.
-Cries for help on social media as the emergency telephone lines were completely overrun.
+Cries for help on social media as the emergency telephone lines were completely overrun and undermanned (the service had been privatized to save money).

 The post-flood response by politicians has also been hopeless; too slow and too little.
 Apart from whatever rescues could go on during the long night, by daybreak Wednesday they must have been able to appreciate the magnitude of the tragedy, and the amount of immediate rescue and recovery work needed.
 There should have been many helicopters (military and emergency services) in constant action, searching for people and bringing in food, water and whatever was needed, and hundreds of rescuers on the ground, and asap, calls to organize the arrival of several thousands of Spain's hardly-used military troops to come and start the clear-up, not the couple of hundred who were apparently moving.
 The immediate response was on nowhere near the scale needed.
 Nor was the response in the following days as the regional government - in charge of the operation - seemed to be inoperative or unwilling to accept the dimensions of the catastrophe.